What HIP Data is Collected by the Prisma Access Agent

 The Prisma Access Agent collects information about the host that the agent runs on and submits the host information to the gateway upon successful connection.
 The gateway checks the raw host information against any HIP objects and HIP profiles that have been defined.
 If it finds a violation, the corresponding security policy is enforced.
 For example, you can configure endpoints to have a minimum version of anti-malware software installed before they are allowed access to corporate resources and applications.

-By default, the Prisma Access Agent collects vendor-specific data about the end user security packages that are running on the endpoint and reports this data to the gateway for policy enforcement when you configure HIP data collection in Prisma Access Agent Settings.
+By default, the Prisma Access Agent collects vendor-specific data about the end user security packages that are running on the endpoint and reports this data to the gateway for policy enforcement.
+The agent uses OPSWAT technology to assess the security posture of endpoints connecting to the network.
+You can configure HIP data collection settings in the Prisma Access Agent Settings.

 HIP Data CategoryDescription